About Major County

 Courts & Case Records

 Major County is served by the District Court of Major County, which is part of Oklahoma's Fourth Judicial District.
-The District Court is located at the Major County Courthouse, 500 East Broadway, Fairview, OK 73737, and can be reached at (580) 227-4732.
-The District Court has general jurisdiction over civil cases, criminal felonies, divorces, probate matters, juvenile proceedings, and appeals from municipal courts.
+Major County Court is located at Major County Courthouse, 500 East Broadway, Fairview, OK 73737, and can be contacted through the office’s website.
+Major County Court has general jurisdiction over civil cases, criminal felonies, divorces, probate matters, juvenile proceedings, and appeals from municipal courts.

 - Copy fees are established by state statute, typically $1.00 per page for standard documents, with certified copies requiring an additional fee.